 Maybe that’s the exact opposite for you, but you get the point.

-When seeing a regular watch, you can now see all the tiny details that nobody ever notices, yet are an eyesore to you.
+When you see a regular watch, you now can see all the tiny details that nobody ever notices – yet are an eyesore to you.

 - That orange bezel?
 Doesn’t match the orange hour markers.

 Those details, you just wouldn’t notice them at all previously.

 But now, they’re like punches in your face that you can’t avoid.